France is the country that consumes the most cheese, that produces and exports the most Cheese too. Cheese History

 What about Cheese serving plates, platters availability?

 a wide range of Cheese boards, cheese serving plates, trays and platters are still available.

-here are below a few Cheese boards, serving plates, trays and platters in Shop, on request.
+here are below a few Cheese boards, serving plates, trays and platters available in Shop or on request.

 Whole grain bread accompanies marvelously many Cheeses.

 For some time, more and more French people would eat cheese at breakfast and it is considered as healthy eating habits.
 I do agree, but to me, preferably during winter though.

 Enjoy some of our Finest Cheeses Made in France.

 That’s all for now!
 Thank you for reading, for Sharing our blog.

 & Enjoy a perfect Day!